ACCESS-NRI/access-om3-configs/documentation/docs/pages/Detailedpananinstructions.md

 Contents:

 1. Make 25km panan from 25km OM3 and add boundary conditions
-2. Convert to 8km panan using GEBCO bathy
+2. Convert to 8km pan-An using GEBCO bathy
 3. Use Charrassin bathy instead
 4. Use new parameters
 5. Fix bugs

 # 1. Make 25km panan from 25km OM3 and add boundary conditions

-These instructions were used by Claire and Helen to make a 25km pan-An regional config.
-There are no open boundary conditions yet.
+These instructions were used to make a test 25km pan-An regional config.
+We suggest that developers wanting to copy the workflow should start at "convert to 8km pan-AN using GEBCO bathy".
 We start with a global domain, truncate it, and then change configuration files as required.
-This is a work in progress!!

-First, we load modules so that we can use `payu`:
+First, load modules for `payu`:
 ```
 module use /g/data/vk83/modules
 module load payu
 ```

-We chose the clone the current dev 25km branch:
+Then clone the current dev 25km branch:

 ```
+mkdir  ~/access-om3-configs/
+cd  ~/access-om3-configs/
 payu clone --new-branch expt --branch dev-MC_25km_jra_ryf https://github.com/ACCESS-NRI/access-om3-configs 25km_jra_ryf
 ```

-Entering this folder, `cd 25km_jra_ryf`, you can see in `config.yaml` what the input files are.
-These need to be modified for the regional domain.
-We did this by creating a new folder **Make generic, uses Claire's folder right now**
+`config,yaml`, in the folder `25km_jra_ryf`, shows the location of the input files.
+These need to be modified for the regional domain which can be done in a new folder:

 ```
 mkdir /g/data/x77/cy8964/mom6/input
 mkdir /g/data/x77/cy8964/mom6/input/input-25km
 ```

-We enter this folder and then copy the files listed in the `config.yaml` so we have a local copy and don't accidentally touch anything we didn't want to!
-If using a different starting configuration your file names will be different.
+Then copy the files listed in the `config.yaml` so there is a local copy.
+Note that file names and paths may differ for different varients of the base global configuration.

 ```
 cd /g/data/x77/cy8964/mom6/input/input-25km